 He wanted the other kids to have a decent choice as a meal isn’t just a meal for them, it is one of the things that can bring a little pleasure in an often horrible and scary day.

-So now the hospital is rolling out and completely re-vamped menu for the children along with staff dedicated to supporting and helping the kids with their meals.
+So now the hospital has a completely re-vamped menu for the children along with staff dedicated to supporting and helping the kids with their meals.
 Fantastic!
 You’d think that’s enough.
 No.